dpi26/dpi26/README.md

 smilie
 n-->
 here all are written in html language which use many tages like  html, head , title.
-...there is very useful folder here..
+.there is very useful folder here..